Aerial Rescue for Arborists

 Maximum Class Size

-In this one-day class, arborists will learn how to prepare for and perform simple and complex aerial rescues safely and efficiently, following well-established rescue protocols and procedures.
+In this one-day class, climbers will learn how to prepare for and perform simple and complex aerial rescues safely and efficiently, following well-established rescue protocols and procedures.
 Repetition is the building block of success.
 You will practice low-to-the-ground rescue techniques as many times as necessary until you have the procedures locked into “muscle memory.”
 When you understand and can perform the basic steps involved in each type of rescue, you will be well equipped to improvise and handle most rescue emergencies.

 This class is also appropriate for recreational climbers.